blacktokki/blacktokki-notebook/Usage.md

 ### 🏠 Home

 * The main screen that appears upon launch
-* Provides quick access to recently viewed notes, issue notes, and the timeline
+* Provides quick access to recently viewed notes, edit suggestions, and the timeline
 * On mobile, access main menus via the bottom tab; on web, use the left-side drawer menu

 ### 📄 Note Page